If believers do not seek the Holy Spirit for His sake alone then He will seek to comfort, correct, and guide them.

-This fellowship refers to that relationship between the Spirit and the saint which involves a common interest and a mutual, active participation in that interest.
-That is, as the result of the Spirit's work in regeneration and in His control over the saint as the saint is definitely subjected to Him, there has been brought about in the life of the saint, a joint-participation on the part of the believer with the Holy Spirit in an interest and a mutual active participation in the things of God and the work of God in saving lost souls (Acts 1:8.
-Isaiah 43:12).
+“Therefore, when Paul speaks of a certain fellowship of the Holy Spirit that obtains in the lives of the saints, he refers to that relationship between the Spirit and the saint which involves a common interest and a mutual, active participation in that interest.
+That is, as the result of the Spirit’s work in regeneration and in His control over the saint as the saint is definitely subjected to Him, there has been brought about in the life of the saint, a joint-participation on the part of the believer with the Holy Spirit in an interest and a mutual and active participation in the things of God and the work of God in saving lost souls.
 It is a partnership, so to speak, between God and the believer.
-Paul speaks of this in the words, "We are laborers together with God" (1 Corinthians 3:9).
-(K.S.
-Wuest)
+Paul speaks of this in the words, “We are laborers together with God” (I Cor.
+3:9).”
+(1 Corinthians 3:9) (4)

 – Holy Spirit series: